An analytical model of momentum availability for predicting large wind farm power: Discussion

-A taller ABL can increase the farm momentum supply with a smaller wind speed reduction.
-To illustrate this, we consider the momentum response of two ABLs; a low ABL height (with $H_F/h_0=0.75$) and a high ABL height (with $H_F/h_0=0.25$).
-For both ABLs we use a typical value for large offshore farms of $\frac{1}{C_{f0}}\frac{H_F}{L}=7.5$ and set $M=4$ (which physically means that the `internal' conditions of the farm are adjusted to acheive $M=4$).
+A thicker ABL can increase the farm momentum supply with a smaller wind speed reduction.
+To illustrate this, we consider the momentum response of two ABLs; a thin ABL (with $H_F/h_0=0.75$) and a thick ABL (with $H_F/h_0=0.25$).
+For both ABLs we use a typical value for large offshore farms of $\frac{1}{C_{f0}}\frac{H_F}{L}=7.5$ and set $M=4$ (which physically means that the `internal' conditions of the farm are adjusted to achieve $M=4$).
 The value of $\beta$ can be calculated using equation \ref{eqn:M_model} for both scenarios.
 The new and undisturbed shear stress profiles are shown in figure \ref{fig:bl_height_entrain}.
-The low ABL has a smaller entrainment of momentum at the top of the control volume.
+The thin ABL has a smaller entrainment of momentum at the top of the control volume.
 The top of the control volume is closer to the top of the boundary layer where the velocity shear is lower.
-Therefore the low ABL is less efficient at entraining momentum into the farm.
-With less momentum entrainment, more momentum has to be supplied through advection and PGF in order to acheive the set level of $M$ (see figure \ref{fig:M_decomp}).
+Therefore the thin ABL is less efficient at entraining momentum into the farm.
+With less momentum entrainment, more momentum has to be supplied through advection and PGF in order to achieve the set level of $M$ (see figure \ref{fig:M_decomp}).
 These mechanisms increase the momentum supply by reducing the farm-averaged wind speed (equation \ref{eqn:adv_pgf}).
-In taller ABLs, more momentum is supplied to the farm through entrainment, and the advection and PGF supply less momentum.
-Taller ABLs can therefore sustain higher wind speeds in the farm and thus have a higher farm efficiency.
+In thicker ABLs, more momentum is supplied to the farm through entrainment, and the advection and PGF supply less momentum.
+Thicker ABLs can therefore sustain higher wind speeds in the farm and thus have a higher farm efficiency.

 This study only presents a preliminary comparison with wind farm LES.
-To fully validate the proposed model, a comparison with a larger set of LES would be required.
+To fully validate the proposed model, a comparison with a larger set of LES would be required which will be the focus of future work.
+A comparison of model predictions with field observations (such as SCADA data) could also be investigated in future studies.
 A limitation of the proposed model is that the quasi-1D analysis captures only the first-order effects.
 However, the model still gave a close agreement with LES results.
-More detailed flow physics were not considered (e.g. gravity wave excitation) but could be included in future studies.
+More detailed flow physics were not considered explicitly (e.g. gravity wave excitation) but could be included in future studies.
 Future work will also aim to predict $C_T^*$ for different turbine layouts and operating conditions.
-As an example, \citet{legris2023} used a wake model to predict $C_T^*$ for different farm designs.
+As an example, \citet{legris2023} and \citet{Kirby2023} used a wake model to predict $C_T^*$ for different farm designs.
 Future studies will also focus on the farm-atmosphere interaction under more realistic atmospheric conditions.